 You’ve got slides, fountains, sprinklers, and jets, and a charming maritime theme.
 Dotted around the park are a replica of the Anclote Keys Light, and models of animals like a manatee, ray and tarpon.

 Parents who’d rather watch the action from a safe distance will appreciate the covered seating areas.

-Taking place in mid-November when the Florida weather is perfect, the Sponge Docks Seafood Festival is a culinary icon that’s been drawing crowds of seafood lovers for years.
+Taking place in mid-November when the Florida weather is perfect, the Tarpon Springs Seafood Festival is a culinary shindig, drawing crowds of seafood lovers for years.

-Live entertainment, arts and crafts, games and contests abound.
-For those who’ve never experienced the holiday season Florida-style, it’ll be a great chance to do just that.
+Live entertainment, arts and crafts, games and contests abound, at the city’s most popular event.
+If you’ve never experienced the holiday season Florida-style, I think this is a great way to start.